gfranko/jqfactory/README.md

    _jqfactory_ - Allows you to easily group the majority of your event handlers inside of an `_events` object.
 Event handlers can also be added and remove at different times using the `_on()` and `_off()` methods, and events can be triggered using the `_trigger()` method.  **It is important to note that jqfactory does not natively support passing an event callback as an option.**

+__How do I change which DOM element my _events property delegates from?__

+ - If you would like your event handlers to delegate from a different element than one that called your plugin, then you can overwrite the `element` instance property.
+If you overwrite the `element` property, then you can still find out which element called your plugin by using the `callingElement` property.

+ __What do I do if my plugin depends on asynchronous code to start?__

+ - Both the `_create()` and `_render()` methods support returning a jQuery deferred/promise object.
+The `render()` method will make sure to wait until the promise object returned by the `_create()` method is resolved to be called.
+Similarly, all events will wait to be bound and the `_postevents()` method will wait to be called until after the jQuery deferred/promise object returned by the `render()` method is resolved.

+  __What is the point of the _on() method if all events inside of the _events property are already bound on initialization?__

+ - There are use cases for dynamically binding event handlers only when certain conditions are met in your plugin.
+The `_on()` method allows developers to bind later, which can improve page load performance.
+Internally, the `_on()` method will keep track of which dynamic events are bound, making sure that they get destroyed if the jqfactory `destroy()` method is called.

+__When would I use the _superMethod method?__

+ - jqfactory provides you a bunch of helpful convenience methods such as `destroy()`, `disable()`, and more.
+If you want to overwrite one of the helper methods to provide your own implementation, then inside of your overridden method you can call the jqfactory parent method using the `_superMethod()` method.

+ __Why would you use jQuery prototype namespacing?__

+ - If you are creating more than one jQuery plugin, then you can place all of your plugins under one top-level namespace on the jQuery prototype object.
+This greatly reduces the possibility of running into a naming collision with another jQuery plugin.
+A great example would be the Twitter Bootstrap library; it would be great if the Bootstrap library placed all of their individual jQuery plugins under a common bootstrap() namespace.

 ##Changelog
+  > 0.2.0 - July 7, 2013
+   - First stable release - **PRODUCTION READY**
+   - Added Jasmine unit tests
   > 0.1.0 - June 10, 2013
    - Initial release!